VeriConomy/vericoin/doc/README.md

-Verium Core
+Verium
 =============

 Setup
 ---------------------
-Verium Core is the original Verium client and it builds the backbone of the network.
+Verium is the original Verium client and it builds the backbone of the network.
 It downloads and, by default, stores the entire history of Verium transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 In order to help you to be able to sync as fast as possible we have implemented a bootstrap system explain in the documentation below

-To download Verium Core, visit [vericoin.info](https://vericoin.info/verium-digital-reserve/).
+To download Verium, visit [vericoin.info](https://vericoin.info/verium-digital-reserve/).

 Running
 ---------------------